-In the respondent's decision letter dated 3 November 2017, the petitioner's immigration history was narrated as follows.
-He entered the UK with a student visa on 7 October 2007.
-On 16 January 2009 he applied for LTR under Tier 1 Post Study rules, which was granted until 13 February 2011.
-On 25 January 2011 he applied for LTR as a Tier 1 General Migrant which was granted until 10 March 2013.
-On 29 January 2013, he applied for LTR as a Tier 1 General Migrant which was granted until 21 February 2016.
-On 19 February 2016 he applied for ILR.
+[6] In the respondent's decision letter dated 3 November 2017, the petitioner's immigration history was narrated as follows.
+He entered the UK with a student visa on 22 September 2007.
+On 14 January 2009 he applied for LTR under Tier 1 Post Study rules, which was granted until 27 June 2011.
+On 18 March 2011 he applied for LTR as a Tier 1 General Migrant which was granted until 14 June 2013.
+On 3 June 2013, he applied for LTR as a Tier 1 General Migrant which was granted until 18 June 2016.
+On 8 June 2016 he applied for ILR.

-- [7] The respondent referred to paragraphs 19(i) and (j) of Appendix A to the Immigration Rules, which list factors that may be taken into account when assessing, on balance of probabilities, whether the earnings claimed by an applicant for ILR are genuine.
-Those include (head (i)) the evidence the applicant had submitted, and (head (iv)) verification of previous earnings claims with declarations made in respect of the applicant to other government departments, including declarations made in respect of earnings in previous applications. - The petitioner claimed earnings of £55,220 for the period from 1 February 2015 to 31 January 2016.
+[7] The respondent referred to paragraphs 19(i) and (j) of Appendix A to the Immigration Rules, which list factors that may be taken into account when assessing, on balance of probabilities, whether the earnings claimed by an applicant for ILR are genuine.
+Those include (head (i)) the evidence the applicant had submitted, and (head (iv)) verification of previous earnings claims with declarations made in respect of the applicant to other government departments, including declarations made in respect of earnings in previous applications.

+[8] The petitioner claimed earnings of £53,258 for the period from 1 May 2015 to 30 April 2016.
 This was made up partly of salaried earnings and partly of self-employed earnings.
-The respondent noted that in the petitioner's LTR application dated 25 January 2011 he had claimed total earnings of £56,140 (including £37,380 self-employed earnings) for the period 1 March 2010 to 10 January 2011, and that in his LTR application dated 29 January 2013 he had claimed total earnings of £56,331 (including £34,300 self-employed earnings) for the period from 21 January 2012 to 20 January 2013.
-The decision letter continued:
+The respondent noted that in the petitioner's LTR application dated 3 June 2013 he had claimed self-employed earnings of £14,157 for the period from 6 April 2012 to 5 April 2013.
+She further noted, however, that the petitioner had submitted a self-assessment income tax return form to HMRC which initially showed a net profit from self-employment of £1,640 for the tax year 2012-13, but which was amended in 2016 to the figure of £14,157 prior to the making of the ILR application.

+[9] The letter continued: